nanomq/nanomq/README.md

 You could join us on [Slack](https://slack-invite.emqx.io/).
 We now share a workspace with the entire EMQ X team.
 After joining, find your channel!

-- `#nanomq`: is a channel for general usage, where for asking question or sharing using experience;
+- `#nanomq`: is a channel for general usage, where for asking questions or sharing using experience;
-- `#nanomq-dev`: is a channel for MQTT lover and developer, your great thoughts are what we love to hear;
+- `#nanomq-dev`: is a channel for MQTT lovers and developers, your great thoughts are what we love to hear;
 - `#nanomq-nng`: is a channel for guys who are interested in NNG, one of our fabulous dependencies.